Self Drive Safaris

 For a first self-drive safari, Namibia’s Etosha NP is ideal with good roads, well-thought-out maps detailing the main routes and waterholes, and helpful signage almost certainly ensuring you won’t get lost.
 For more experienced drivers, taking a 4X4 around Tanzania’s Northern Circuit including Tarangire, Lake Manyara, Ngorongoro Crater and the Serengeti can be a real adventure.

-An extraordinarily wilderness with free-ranging black rhino, desert-adapted lions and elephants.
-Plan in detail, pick up your 4x4 and hit the road!
+An extraordinarily special wilderness with free-ranging black rhino, desert-adapted lions and elephants.
+Don't ignore the mainstream places, just go beyond the obvious.Take time and plan in detail.
+Just pick up your 4x4 and hit the road!

 Cape Winelands Tour